Ethiopian Revolution: Events

-When the first social unrest and mutinies broke out across the country during 1974, the Ethiopians had the largest military in Sub-Saharan Africa.
-The Ethiopian Revolution is widely considered to have begun on 12 January 1974 when a group of Ethiopian soldiers rebelled in Negele Borana.
+When the first social unrest and mutinies broke out across the country during 1974, the Ethiopians had the largest military in sub-Saharan Africa.
+The Ethiopian Revolution is widely considered to have begun on 12 January 1974 when the Twenty-fourth Brigade of the Fourth Division, stationed at a military outpost in Neghele to quell disturbances by the local Oromo and Somali populations, mutinied against their officers over low pay and wretched living conditions.
+When the army commander arrived to calm them, the soldiers detained him.
+This act sent shockwaves through the military, whose regulars and noncommissioned officers began agitating for price controls, higher wages, better pension and injury benefits, and better living conditions.
 In February 1974, the military rulers of the Ethiopian Army, who were not ideologically united, comprised conservatives, moderates and radicals.
 In the process of socialist reforms, the radicals emerged victorious and wrested state power.
 In April, the Ethiopian Muslim protests occurred which was considered a massive rally at the time as over 100,000 citizens were witnessed participating.

 The Coordinating Committee of the Armed Forces formed in June 1974, later called the Derg, which decided to seize power from the emperor while confronting the Prime Minister, Endelkachew Makonnen.
 Endelkachew was criticized for his backwardness in reforms which the Emperor, as the constitutional head, agreed to.
 On the Coordinating Committee's recommendation, Haile Selassie appointed him Chief of Staff of the Armed Forces in early July 1974.

 September Revolution

 Endalkachew resigned from office on 22 July and went to Djibouti; the Coordinating Committee took power by the end of the year.
 On 12 September, they arrested Haile Selassie, who remained at the National Palace until his death on 27 August 1975.
+In December 1974 the committee issued a populist manifesto explaining its political philosophy of "Ethiopian Socialism," whose cardinal elements were "equality; self-reliance; the dignity of labor; the supremacy of the common good; and the indivisibility of Ethiopian Unity."
+This was expressed as "Ethiopia First" (Itiopia Tikdem).

 Analysis

-Elleni Zeleke argues that 1960s' student movements' views on social sciences and social change were major factors in not only the 1974 revolution itself, but also in socially progressive and lethally repressive aspects of the revolution, and in the later Fall of the Derg and events during the rule of the Ethiopian People's Revolutionary Democratic Front.
+Elleni Zeleke argues that 1960s' student movements' views on social sciences and social change were major factors in not only the 1974 revolution itself, but also in socially progressive and lethally repressive aspects of the revolution, and in the later fall of the Derg and events during the rule of the Ethiopian People's Revolutionary Democratic Front.